 Need a quick and easy breakfast you can grab on your way out the door that will fuel your morning?
 Or a simple afternoon snack full of nutrients?
-Overnight oats are a perfect solution!
+These fudgy chocolate peanut butter banana overnight oats are a perfect solution!

 If you’re anything like me you 1) are not a fan of normal, sticky, bland oatmeal, 2) like quick and easy foods that are also nutrient dense, and 3) prefer your healthy foods to taste flavorful and delicious!

 This is why I’m a big fan of overnight oats, especially when it’s a harder workout day like legs or a day I’ll be doing a long bike or run.
 The healthy dose of quality carbs are perfect for fueling workouts and recovery.
 All the added extras can be customized to what will benefit your health the most and appeal most to your taste buds.

 Overnight oats are basically a form of oatmeal that is mixed up quickly in a mug or bowl, then put into the fridge overnight for the next day’s consumption.
 They are typically filled with lots of extra goodies for flavor, such as yogurt and/or Chia seeds for a creamy, dense consistency without the sticky goo most oatmeal tends to turn into.
 The best part is that no cooking is required, and they last a couple of days, allowing you to either eat it all in one serving or a few bites at a time for a quick snack.

 If you’re not familiar with this form of oatmeal, you can check out my previous article with this Skinny Overnight Oats recipe, which has similar information.
 I’m writing again, however, to share another delicious recipe, since there are so many ways you can make them!

 Fudgy Chocolate Peanut Butter Banana Overnight Oats Recipe